CABOMETYX is a kinase inhibitor indicated for the treatment of

 Proteinuria was observed in 8% of patients receiving CABOMETYX [see Adverse Reactions (6.1)].

 Monitor urine protein regularly during CABOMETYX treatment.
-For Grade 2 or 3 proteinuria, withhold CABOMETYX until improvement to ≤ Grade 1 proteinuria, resume CABOMETYX at a reduced dose.
-Discontinue CABOMETYX in patients who develop nephrotic syndrome [see Dosage and Administration (2.5)].
+For Grade 2 or 3 proteinuria, withhold CABOMETYX until improvement to ≤Grade 1 proteinuria, resume CABOMETYX at a reduced dose.
+Discontinue CABOMETYX in patients who develop nephrotic syndrome [see Dosage and Administration (2.3)].

-Wound complications occurred with CABOMETYX [see Adverse Reactions (6.1)].
+CABOMETYX can cause impaired wound healing [see Adverse Reactions (6.1)].
 Withhold CABOMETYX for at least 3 weeks prior to elective surgery [see Dosage and Administration (2.1)].
 Do not administer CABOMETYX for at least 2 weeks after major surgery and until adequate wound healing.
-The safety of resumption of CABOMETYX after resolution of wound healing complications has not been established [see Dosage and Administration (2.5)].
+The safety of resumption of CABOMETYX after resolution of wound healing complications has not been established [see Dosage and Administration (2.1, 2.3)].

-Reversible Posterior Leukoencephalopathy Syndrome (RPLS), a syndrome of subcortical vasogenic edema diagnosed by characteristic finding on MRI, can occur with CABOMETYX.
+CABOMETYX can cause reversible Posterior Leukoencephalopathy Syndrome (RPLS), a syndrome of subcortical vasogenic edema diagnosed by characteristic finding on MRI.
 Perform an evaluation for RPLS in any patient presenting with seizures, headache, visual disturbances, confusion or altered mental function.
-Discontinue CABOMETYX in patients who develop RPLS [see Dosage and Administration (2.5)].
+Discontinue CABOMETYX in patients who develop RPLS [see Dosage and Administration (2.3)].

-Patients should be assessed for signs of thyroid dysfunction prior to the initiation of CABOMETYX and monitored for signs and symptoms of thyroid dysfunction during CABOMETYX treatment.
-Thyroid function testing and management of dysfunction should be performed as clinically indicated [see Dosage and Administration (2.5)].
+Assess patients for signs of thyroid dysfunction prior to the initiation of CABOMETYX and monitor for signs and symptoms of thyroid dysfunction during CABOMETYX treatment.
+Thyroid function testing and management of dysfunction should be performed as clinically indicated [see Dosage and Administration (2.3)].

 Based on data from animal studies and its mechanism of action, CABOMETYX can cause fetal harm when administered to a pregnant woman.
 Cabozantinib administration to pregnant animals during organogenesis resulted in embryolethality at exposures below those occurring clinically at the recommended dose, and in increased incidences of skeletal variations in rats and visceral variations and malformations in rabbits.